prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ## 4.11 Automated QC reporting with FragPipe TMT QC script

 An automated quality control script generates comprehensive TMT labeling efficiency reports directly from FragPipe PSM output files.
 The script evaluates labeling completeness at both peptide and PSM levels for N-terminal and lysine modifications, calculates missed cleavage rates for tryptic digestion efficiency, and provides quantitative channel balance assessment across all TMT channels.
 Key metrics include percentage of modified N-termini and lysine residues (expected >95%), missed cleavage rates for lysine and arginine residues (typically 5-15%), and relative abundance distributions across channels to detect loading imbalances.
 The script outputs interactive HTML reports with visualization of identification numbers per channel, modification frequencies, total abundance distributions, and density plots for rapid assessment of data quality before proceeding with downstream analysis.
-The QC script is part of the `prophosqua` R-package vignettes [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272).
+The QC script is part of the `prophosqua` `R`-package vignettes [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272).

 ## 4.12 Match Rates

-Check match rates:** >80% between PTM and protein datasets indicates good integration.
+**Check match rates:** $>80\%$ between PTM and protein datasets indicates good integration.
 Lower rates may be due to protein assignment differences in the PTM and total proteome datasets, and sequence-based matching could improve the match rates.

 ## 4.13 No significant PTM sites detected despite biological expectation

 No significant PTM sites detected despite biological expectation can be due to:

 - **Insufficient statistical power:** Increase sample size or reduce technical variability
-- **Inappropriate statistical thresholds:** Consider FDR = 0.25 instead of $0.05$ for initial exploration
+- **Inappropriate statistical thresholds:** Consider $FDR = 0.25$ instead of $0.05$ for initial exploration
 - **Normalization issues:** Check for batch effects, verify sample loading consistency
-- **Outlier detection:** Check for outliers in the data, e.g., using density or scatter plots
+- **Outlier detection:** Check for outliers in the data, e.g., using density or scatter plots in `prolfquapp` generated reports.
-- **Experimental design:** Ensure adequate biological replicates (minimum n=3 per group)
+- **Experimental design:** Ensure adequate biological replicates (minimum $n=3$ per group)
-- **Quality control check:** Examine volcano plots and distribution of p-values for expected patterns
+- **Quality control check:** Examine volcano plots and distribution of p-values for expected patterns in `prolfquapp` qc reports.

 ## 4.14 Overinterpretation of statistical significance